riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 meteor --settings settings.json
 {% endhighlight %}

-With all that taken care of we'll replace our hard-coded values in both the router and the publication.
+Now we'll replace our hard-coded values in both the router and the publication.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}